tyhopp/basework/README.md

 - [x] Create an example project
 - [x] Add a license file
 - [x] Publish on npm
+- [x] Improve create pages function to support meta tags
 - [ ] Proper hot module replacement in the dev server
 - [ ] Webpack config differentiated by environment
-- [ ] Improve create pages function to support meta tags
 - [ ] Support parcel and rollup
-- [ ] Improve dev server

 ## Longer term goals
 - [ ] Create a single generalized dev server that works with any bundler